How to Build a Rock Star Team for Multifamily Investing

 - Case study of a multifamily rehab (cash out 6 figures)

-What is the Biggest Mistake That Investors Make When Forming a Team?
+What is the Biggest Mistake That Investors Make When Forming an Investing Team?

 The first thing that we need to talk about is gaining alignment, in other words, having the same set of values.

-With your team members, you must ensure that you have the same values, goals, and expectations.
+With your investing team members, you must ensure that you have the same values, goals, and expectations.

 One of those values might be a willingness to deal with delayed gratification.